skjdghsdjgsdj/babypod-hardware/README.md

 5. Click "Connect" and select the Feather.
 The device's name will vary, but ultimately you should see a successful connection message.
 6. Click Erase and wait about 15 seconds until you get a success message.
 7. Click the first "Choose a file..." button and select the `.bin` CircuitPython image you downloaded, then click "Program."
 8. When prompted to do so, press the Reset button on the Feather.
 A few moments later, a drive named `CIRCUITPY` should mount itself on your computer.
+Keep the Feather plugged in.

 ### Load the BabyPod software